Bring Your Own Theatre Productions, Incorporated

 DISPOSITION OF ASSETS

-Section 2.
-The Directors present at a duly held meeting called for that purpose, may mortgage any property of BYOT, and incur and authorize the officers or agents of BYOT to incur obligations or debts in such amounts as the Board may see fit by majority vote.
+The Directors present at a duly held meeting called for that purpose, may alienate and convey, lend, and execute conveyances on behalf of BYOT with respect to any property of BYOT, real personal or mixed.
+The Directors present at a duly held meeting called for that purpose, may mortgage any property of BYOT, and incur and authorize the officers or agents of BYOT to incur obligations or debts in such amounts as the Directors may see fit by majority vote.
 In the case of sale, Directors must provide receipts.

 ARTICLE X